 Between 2016-2019, Ankara, İstanbul and Antalya Regional Directorates and affiliated Telecom Directorates had ISO 14001 certification.
 As of 2020, all workplaces of the Company have ISO 14001 certificate and certificate includes all activities and employees.

 Integrated Management System Policy that was created in this context is listed below.

-- Provides the continuous improvement and development of its integrated management system with an active and constructive participation of its employees,
+Ensure continuous improvement and development of our integrated management system through active and constructive contributions of our people,

 Commit to comply with applicable national and international legal and regulatory requirements of quality, environment, occupational health and safety, complaint management system and business continuity, for which we are responsible,

 Develop and apply systems focused on guaranteeing occupational health and safety, preventing injuries, health impairments and occupational accidents;

 Provide customer satisfaction by settling complaints, requests and recommendations of our customers in a fair, unbiased, confidential and timely manner, in compliance with the applicable laws and regulations and the Company rules;

 Commit to control, mitigate or eliminate significant environmental impacts arising from our activity; and

 Target to guarantee first of all life safety in case of disaster and emergency in our Business Continuity services, and ensure continuity of our service by improving our business continuity capacity.